 - Provide either:

-- 2 statutory declaration forms from separate medical practitioners verifying that you have had sex affirmation surgery, or
+- Two statutory declaration forms (included in the alteration of sex application form) from separate medical practitioners verifying that you have had sex affirmation surgery, or

 - A current interstate recognition certificate issued under the law of that state that identifies you as being of a particular sex.